KennethScott/SpecOps/README.md

     * **Min** is an integer value and specifies the minimum number of runspaces to allocate to the pool
     * **Max** is an integer value and specifies the maximum number of runspaces to allocate to the pool.
 Recommended at n+1 where n=number of processors.
     * **Modules** allows for an array of strings for specifying PowerShell modules to load into the pool
+8) **EnableImpersonation** is a boolean that when set to true forces the script to run under the security context of the current user.
+When not set or false, scripts run under the context of the AppPoolIdentity.

 ```json
 "ScriptSettings": [